 November Events in Portugal

-- Maratona do Porto (Porto marathon): The Porto Marathon takes place in November, starting and finishing in the Parque da Cidade.
-This event is well-known in Portugal and internationally, attracts participants from all over the world.
-It combines seaside and riverside views of three cities, Porto, Matosinhos, and Gaia.
-The Porto Marathon course shows the best of this region by going over bridges and past wine cellars in the coastal cities of Porto, Matosinhos, and Gaia.
+- Maratona do Porto: The Porto Marathon takes place on the first Saturday in November, starting and ending in the Parque da Cidade.
+The marathon course shows the best of this region by going over bridges and past wine cellars in the coastal cities of Porto, Matosinhos, and Gaia.

 - Lisbon and Sintra Film Festival: Set both in Lisbon and in the resort town of Sintra, this annual festival offers film screenings, conferences, readings, master classes, concerts, and exhibitions for two weeks in mid-November each year.

-- Vodafone Mexefest: Spread across several venues along the tree-lined Av da Liberdade in Lisbon, this one-day music festival features artists from all genres like rock, pop, electronic, indie, jazz, funk, and folk.
+- Vodafone Mexefest: Spread across several venues along the tree-lined Av da Liberdade in Lisbon, this one-day music festival features a variety of concerts from Portuguese artists on the first Friday in November each year.
 Theatres, churches, restaurants, a garage, and even a railway station are used as the festival’s venues.

-- Feira de Sao Martinho (St Martin’s Fair): The day of St. Martin falls on November 11, but the St. Martin's festival in Portimao in the Algarve lasts about a week.
-This ancient festival has been taking place since 1662 and is a real slice of Algarve culture.
-There are stalls, street food, and carnival games to enjoy.
-To be like the locals, try some roast chestnuts from a street vendor and sample the first of the year’s wine.
+- Feira de Sao Martinho (St Martin’s Fair): While the Day of St. Martin falls on November 11, the St. Martin's festival in Portimao in the Algarve lasts about a week.
+This annual festival has been taking place since 1662 and is a real slice of Algarve culture featuring art exhibits, vendor stalls, street food, and carnival games to enjoy.